optmly/optmly.github.io/index.md

 ### Short Bio

-I am an Associate Professor in the Department of Computer Science at Rutgers University at New Brunswick.
+I am an Assistant Professor in the Department of Computer Science at Rutgers University at New Brunswick.
 I obtained my Ph.D. in Electrical and Computer Engineering at the University of Illinois working with [Steven M. LaValle](http://lavalle.pl/).